Sgt. John P. Luther

 Ten hours after the Japanese attack on Pearl

-Harbor.
-John lived through the attack on Clark
+Harbor, John lived through the attack on Clark

 Field.
 The morning of December

-8th, December 7th in the United States,
+8th, December 7th in the United States, the

-the 192nd was ordered to the perimeter
+192nd was brought up to full strength at the

-enemy paratroopers.
+perimeter of Clark Field.
 At 8:30, the

 American planes took off and filled the